modir/laminas-book/docs/appearance.md

 ![Figure 6.10.
 View helper directory](images/appearance/view_helper_dir.png)

-> **Why do we place the view helper class under module's source directory?**
+!!! note "Why do we place the view helper class under module's source directory?"
->
-> View helpers (unlike `.phtml` view templates) are stored under module's `src/` directory,
-> because they are usual PHP classes and require to be resolved by a PHP
-> class auto-loading feature.
-On the other hand, view templates are resolved by the special Laminas class
-> called *view resolver*, and for this reason, view templates are stored under
-> the module's `view/` directory.
+    View helpers (unlike `.phtml` view templates) are stored under module's `src/` directory, because they are usual PHP classes and require to be resolved by a PHP class auto-loading feature.
+On the other hand, view templates are resolved by the special Laminas class called *view resolver*, and for this reason, view templates are stored under the module's `view/` directory.

 Next, create the stub code for the `Menu` class: